 There are a number of legitimate legal defenses in any given driving under the

 influence case.
-A Bakersfield DUI Lawyer experienced in driving under the influence
+A Bakersfield DUI Lawyer experienced in driving under the

-some of the more fruitful areas of attack:
+The following are some of the more fruitful areas of attack:

 · Constitutional Rights Violations.
 Evidence will be suppressed (made

-inadmissible in Court) if the police did not have legal cause to (a) stop, (b) detain, and
+inadmissible in Court) if the police did not have legal cause to (a) stop, (b)

-officers, officers following clients from bars, etc., present good
+inexperienced officers, officers following clients from bars, etc., present good

 issues for the DUI attorney to use to potentially get your case thrown out.

 This area of defense creates significant advantages in that should the stop, for

 (the field sobriety tests, observations of intoxication, the breath or blood test,

 etc.) would be inadmissible in Court.
 In many cases our lawyer has been

-successful in getting cases dismissed completely by
+successful in getting cases dismissed completely by showing the Bakersfield

 · Insufficient Evidence of Driving.
 Proof of Intoxication is not enough, the